Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: -hull of a point set

 \begin{observation} If $s$ belongs to the stabbing interval $[s_i,s_{i+1}]$ of a wedge in $\W^i$, then the orientation of the edge $e_{s}$ of $\partial(\ch)$ belongs to the sector formed by the rays $r_i$ and $r_{i+1}$ in~$\os$.
-See Figure~\ref{fig:stabbing} once more.
-Also note that, if $\os$ contains the supporting lines of the $h$ edges in $\partial(\ch)$, then the stabbing interval of each of all the $\W^i$ is a point and therefore $\oh=\ch$. \end{observation}
+Again see Figure~\ref{fig:stabbing}.
+Also note that if $\os$ contains the supporting lines of the $h$ edges in $\partial(\ch)$, then the stabbing interval of each of the $\W^i$ is a point and therefore $\oh=\ch$. \end{observation}